 Community Investment Network (CIN) was established to support and encourage the development of “giving circles” and other collective giving models.
-A giving circles is a group of individuals who pool their personal time, talent and treasure to address social issues in their communities using thoughtful giving strategies.
+A giving circle is a group of individuals who pool their personal time, talent, treasure, and testimony to address social issues impacting their communities using thoughtful giving strategies.

 CIN is a forum for philanthropists committed to transforming their communities.

 As a 501(c)3 nonprofit organization with a national scope, CIN pursues a bold mission anchored in four main strategies.

 • Demystifying institutional philanthropy for individuals and community groups.

 • Cultivating a new cadre of philanthropic leaders from communities of color who recognize their civic responsibilities and their power to influence mainstream philanthropy.